Ike & Tina Turner: Billboard

 Billboard Year-End charts are a cumulative measure of a single or album's performance in the United States, based upon the Billboard magazine charts.

 Cash Box

 Cash Box magazine was a weekly publication devoted to the music and coin-operated machine industries which was published from July 1942 to November 16, 1996.
 It was one of several magazines that published charts of song popularity in the United States.
-In 1961, they began a year-end survey complied from their weekly Top 100 Best Seller list.
+In 1961, they began a year-end survey compiled from their weekly Top 100 Best Seller list.

 Record World

 Record World magazine (1946–1982) was one of the three main music industry trade magazines in the United States, along with Billboard and Cash Box.
 The Record World Awards were an annual award given to most successful artists in the US.